mpnally/Terrifically-Simple-JSON/README.md

 The notation we are using to write this reference was [developed over 3 millenia](https://en.wikipedia.org/wiki/History_of_the_Hindu-Arabic_numeral_system).
 When you write `true` or `false` in JSON, you are using a different reference notation—one that is specific to booleans.
-Strings can be viewed the same way, although it takes a little more thought to see why this is true.
+Strings can be viewed the same way, although it may take a little more thought to see why this is true (think of different notions for designating the same string).
 Any datatype can be thought of as consisting of a pre-defined set of entities with a notation for writing references to them [and perhaps some operators on them, but operators are out of the scope of JSON].
-JSON has built-in support for the reference notations for numbers, booleans and strings.
+JSON has built-in notations for referencing numbers, booleans and strings.
-For other datatypes,
-we must state explicitly which notation we're using, or rely on out-of-band knowledge.
+For other datatypes, we must state explicitly which notation we're using, or rely on out-of-band knowledge.

 ## Not a media type?
 Really?

 I may be on shaky ground here.
-I do not think the 3 constraints indicate a new media type—they emphasize using JSON directly instead of using it to build your own media type— but it would be reasonable to say that `_id`, `_idRef` and `_idRefNotation` together constitute the definition of a new media type.
+I do not think the 3 constraints indicate a new media type—they emphasize using JSON directly instead of using it to build your own media type— but it may be that the use of `_id` (and optionally `_idRef` and `_idRefNotation`) constitutes the definition of a new media type.
-I might be able to argue that `_id` is just part of the data, not the representation format—and therefore doesn't warrant a media type—but it's hard to make that case for `_idRefNotation`.

 ## Full Disclosure

 If you know RDF, you will recognize that Terrifically Simple JSON is a proprietary format for a loose interpretation of the RDF data model.
 Adding an `_id` property to a JSON object converts JSON's name/value pairs to RDF triples, with the value of the `_id` property providing the subject.
-JSON objects without an `_id` property are intereted as blank nodes.
+JSON objects without an `_id` property are interpreted as blank nodes.
 Compared to the real RDF data model, Terrifically Simple JSON's interpretation drops the requirements that predicates and classes be entities identified with URLs and gives up the ability to express multi-valued properties, considering it more important to use JSON's array feature in a natural way for list-valued properties.